sora-xor/sora-docs/src/substrate-bridge.md

 ### SORA Parachain Components

-On the SORA Parachain side, the following components are used:
+On the SORA parachain side, the following components are used:

 - **XCMApp**: Developed by SORAMITSU ([GitHub link](https://github.com/sora-xor/sora2-parachain/tree/develop/pallets/xcm-app)).
 This pallet establishes the connection between the SORA 2 Mainnet and a relay chain/parachain.
 It maintains a mapping from the SORA 2 Mainnet AssetId (a 32-byte array) to a general XCM Multilocation.
 It enables the transfer of assets between SORA 2 Mainnet and a relay chain/parachain.
 Only the bridge origin can access the pallet's extrinsics.
 It utilizes **SubstrateBridgeOutboundChannel** to send messages through the bridge and is used by **SubstrateDispatch** to execute messages.